DecentSoftware-eu/DecentHolograms-Wiki/docs/general/examples/example-recipe-with-offsets.md

 ---
 title: Example - Recipe with Offsets
-subtitle: A hologram that shows a minecraft recipe
+description: A hologram that shows a minecraft recipe
 ---

 ```yaml title="hologram_recipe.yml"